01/08/2025

 An accidental visualisation of technology

 ASCII originated as a purely functional coding system, a means to assign numerical value to 128 letters, numbers, punctuation and control commands.
-However, over time creatives began to reinterpret ASCII characters as a toolkit for creating visuals.
+But over time creatives began to reinterpret ASCII characters as a toolkit for creating visuals.
 Illustration, patterns and typography, built line-by-line on a character grid.

-Propelled in the 90s with the rise of email, instant messaging, and early web culture, a visual language emerged.
+Propelled in the 90s with the rise of email, instant messaging and early web culture, a visual language emerged.
 Consciously or otherwise, ASCII art became a part of our digital lexicon, from the simple and familiar :-), to intricate illustrations utilising expansive and dense grids made entirely of characters.

 Past techniques naturally influence contemporary design, ASCII exemplifies this.
 With the meteoric growth in the number of AI and tech companies, it is common for designers to look back on traditional codes within a sector and evolve them for contemporary application.
 In this case it may be ‘technology’.
 Which most likely explains why this visual approach is becoming more prominent.
+It may also be due to visual similarities to scripting consoles.
+Regardless, due to the rich variability of this approach, each use case can be applied uniquely (and successfully) with a strong underpinning conceptual approach.

 CLOSING THOUGHTS

 What is arguably most compelling about ASCII is not the visual attributes, but its evolution.
 From something developed out of pure utility with no intention for creative use, seamlessly growing into a source of visual expression that holds up today.
-Exemplifying the value of finding original reference points in the unexpected, potentially even mundane, places.
+Illustrating the value of finding original reference points in the unexpected, potentially even mundane, places.

 Previous Post